tlarbals824/cors_checker/README.md

 ### Options

 - `-m, --method METHOD`: HTTP method to use (default: GET)
-- `-H, --headers HEADER [HEADER ...]`: Additional headers to include in the request
+- `-H, --headers HEADER [HEADER ...]`: Additional headers to include in the request.
+Headers can be specified in the format "name:value" (e.g., "Content-Type:application/json").
+If no value is provided, an empty string will be used as the value.
 - `-v, --verbose`: Print detailed information about the requests and responses

 ### Examples